 Launched in February 2016, the Outpatient Antibiotic Stewardship Initiative is a United Hospital Fund-led effort involving hospitals across the metropolitan area working together to improve antibiotic-prescribing practices in the community.

-The initiative aims to identify the factors that drive outpatient antibiotic-prescribing practices and to develop interventions to improve the appropriateness of prescription decisions.
-UHF is working with a group of 31 hospital outpatient sites—two to five sites per participating hospital or health system—worked to assess the current status of antibiotic stewardship in their outpatient settings, gather information on provider knowledge and attitudes about antibiotics, and analyze prescribing practices for adult patients with acute respiratory infections (given national data suggesting over-prescription and misuse of antibiotics for those conditions and New York data showing significant variation across the state).
-UHF is creating the structure for the initiative and leading learning sessions and webinars, as well as providing technical assistance and access to content experts.
+Thirty-one hospital outpatient sites—two to five sites per participating hospital or health system—worked to assess the current status of antibiotic stewardship in their outpatient settings, gather information on provider knowledge and attitudes about antibiotics, and analyze prescribing practices for adult patients with acute respiratory infections (national data suggest significant over-prescription and misuse of antibiotics for those conditions; New York data show significant variation across the state).
+UHF created the structure for the initiative, led learning sessions and webinars, and provided technical assistance and access to content experts.